datstat-consulting/NeuralMeasureOperators/README.md

 Finite computational representations of operators acting on functions, fields, and empirical measures.

 NeuralMeasureOperators is a lightweight Python package for experimenting with the operator-theoretic view of neural computation.
-It treats data arrays as finite representations of structured objects: coordinate fields, image fields, empirical measures, and kernel-induced feature measures.
+It treats arrays as finite representations of structured objects: coordinate fields, image fields, empirical measures, and kernel-induced feature measures.

 The package provides sklearn-compatible components for: